Tucson Brain Injury Lawyers

 When accidents occur, there can be a number of injuries that result.
 One of the most severe kinds is brain injuries, and the most severe of those, traumatic brain injuries (TBI).
 Once a person has suffered from this type of injury, it can present them with difficulties for the rest of their lives.
 When the accident was the fault of somebody else, victims can claim compensation for both financial losses, as well as the loss of their quality of life.

-If you or someone you love has suffered a brain injury due to the neglect of someone else, call a Tucson personal injury lawyer that can help.
+If you or someone you love has suffered a brain injury due to the neglect of someone else, call a Tucson personal injury lawyer at the Husband & Wife Law Team.

 Typically in brain injury cases, there is a point of initial impact when the head is struck, or strikes against something else, and then there is the point of secondary impact.
 This secondary impact is when the brain hits the actual skull and shakes or rebounds against it.
 It’s often this second impact, such as in the case of concussions, that causes the most damage.

 Any activity that causes any risk to the head could essentially be a cause of a resulting brain injury.
 The most common causes are listed below:

 - Motor vehicle accidents including car, truck, boat, and motorcycle accidents